-The Jetstar Group is the largest low cost airline in the Asia Pacific by revenue and has flown over 100 million passengers since it launched in 2004.
+Jetstar is one of the largest low cost airline brands in Asia Pacific, with Jetstar branded airlines having flown over 140 million passengers since 2004.

-Collectively the Jetstar Group offers over 3,000 flights a week to 57 destinations in 16 countries and territories across the Asia Pacific region.
+Collectively the Jetstar Group offers more than 4,000 flights a week to more than 60 destinations in 16 countries and territories across the Asia Pacific region.
 Jetstar branded airlines have a combined fleet of more than 110 aircraft.

-Jetstar is a value based, low fares network of airlines operating in the leisure and value based markets.
+Jetstar is a value based, low fares group of airlines operating in the leisure and value based markets.

 Jetstar’s mission is to offer all day, every day low fares to enable more people to fly to more places, more often.

 - Jetstar Airways in Australia and New Zealand (wholly owned by the Qantas Group)